acgetchell/mundus-atrox/src/journals/twenty-fifth.md

 >
 > "Thank you," says *Tasbros*.
 >
-> "We would like to offer you the position and rank of *Magister*.
+> "We would like to offer you the position of *Magister*.
 You would be required to teach others your techniques.
 It comes with a stipend, and you would be granted access to the **Library**."
 >
 > *Tasbros* and *Tysnera* look at each other.
 >
 > "We will consider your offer," says *Tysnera*.

-Twenty-four hours later, we are in **St. Paul's Cathedral**, staring at the dizzying spiral that is the **[Ledger of the Peerage]**. *Geral* is resplendent in his new uniform, and *Calmul* is wearing a new set of Crusader Armor. *Tasbros* and *Tysnera* are wearing the robes of the **[Magisterium]**, and *Wulrif* is wearing a new set of clothes. *Avren* is suitably attired, taking magical notes of the spectacle.
+Twenty-four hours later, we are in **St. Paul's Cathedral**, staring at the dizzying spiral that is the **[Ledger of the Peerage]**. *Geral* is resplendent in his new uniform, and *Calmul* is wearing a new set of Crusader Armor. *Tasbros* and *Tysnera* are wearing the robes of the **[Magisterium]**, and *Wulrif* is wearing a new set of clothes. *Avren* is resplendent in a silken many-hued dress, humming and taking note of the spectacle, no doubt for later recounting.
 My armor is buffed and polished.

 > "Where are *Benjamin* and *Viker*?" asks *Geral*.
 >